Getting Started: E-Rx

 Each client can have a preferred pharmacy saved so that it’s easily assigned to future e-prescriptions.
 You can set this within the E-Rx portal and are in the viewing area when putting together a prescription for a client.

 Healthie's EHR feature enables providers to collect and document patient allergy information.
-Patient allergy information currently syncs between Healthie and DoseSpot.
-Any allergies added into the patient's profile, will automatically send to DoseSpot when issuing a prescription.
-Likewise, allergy information within the patient's E-Prescribing profile will pull back into Healthie to ensure complete allergy documentation.
+Client allergy information currently syncs between Healthie and DoseSpot.
+Any allergies added into the client's profile, will automatically send to DoseSpot when issuing a prescription.
+Likewise, allergy information within the client's DoseSpot profile will pull back into Healthie to ensure complete allergy documentation.

-Based on a patient's insurance plan that might be on record on the DoseSpot side, when a provider is putting together an e-prescription, there will be an indicator if the selected drug is on that patient's formulary or not.
-Patient insurance information does not currently push directly from Healthie into DoseSpot -- however, providers can update a patient's profile during the prescription ordering/management process as needed.
+In the current UI, there is an indicator if a selected drug is on that client's formulary or not based on the client's insurance on record.
+Client insurance information does not currently push directly from Healthie into DoseSpot -- however, providers can update a client's profile during the prescription ordering/management process as needed.

 There are a few statuses that could appear regarding insurance & prescription availability: